fork-commit-merge/fork-commit-merge/README.md

 git switch -c fix-issue
 ```

+Now you are ready to start working on the issues!
+Remember every once in a while to pull from the upstream repository to keep your local repository up to date with the main project.

 *Note: We recommend to always create new branch with each Issue you solve!
 Otherwise the pull requests will get too large and there could be possible merge conflicts.*

 ## Tasks